IntroSDE/introsde/lab07/README.md

 * [JUnit Tutorial][13]
 * [JPA tutorial from where we took some of the explanations][14]
 * Checkout also [Mashape][15] and signup with your GitHub account (we will try to use an API from there in the future sessions)
+* To try a non-relational database, download [MongoDB][6] and install
+ * For windows, download the appropriate installer
+ * For *nix systems, download the binaries and upack the compressed file somwhere in your PATH.
+ * For *nix systems you can also use the [packaged versions][7] through package managers
+ * For how to use JPA+MongoDB, see [this tutorial][16]

+    ```sh
+    # Homebrew (Mac)
+    brew install mongodb

+    # Macports (Mac)
+    sudo port install mongodb

+    # apt-get (Ubuntu)
+    sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 7F0CEB10
+    echo 'deb http://downloads-distro.mongodb.org/repo/ubuntu-upstart dist 10gen' | sudo tee /etc/apt/sources.list.d/mongodb.list
+    sudo apt-get update
+    sudo apt-get install mongodb-org
+    ```

 [1]: https://drive.google.com/open?id=0B7ShzcEnCJFNWENNN1RpYU9xeUk&authuser=0
 [2]: https://drive.google.com/open?id=0B7ShzcEnCJFNQ2FfR21FUUk1Y1E&authuser=0
 [3]: https://github.com/cdparra/introsde/tree/master/lab07/Examples